Aureliusssss/PharmaHelper/README.md

 # PharmaHelper | Assignment 1

-PharmaHelper intends to simuilate the process of inventory & prescription management within any pharmaceutical store.
+PharmaHelper intends to simuilate the process of inventory & prescription management within a pharmaceutical store.

-Inspired by numerous pharmacies that often go to, it allows users to add, retrieve, delete and update types of medicines alongside the creation of orders and information regarding them.
+Inspired by numerous pharmacies that we often go to, it allows users to add, retrieve, delete and update types of medicines alongside the creation of orders and information regarding them.

 ## Getting Started